RoyOltmans/lighthousecontrol/README.md

 I would like to thank the project PyKaKu this was the basis of this project.

 Beforehand I must warn you I am not responsible for any damage to your system, software or Klik Aan Klik Uit hardware or any other hard and software.
-This is a hobby project where of you cannot get any guarantees or Quality Assurance.
-The project has been build under license GNU GPL v.3 any work you would like to do on this software is allowed.
+This is a hobby project with no guarantees or Quality Assurance.
+This project has been build under license GNU GPL v.3 any work you would like to do on this software is allowed.
 If you would like to contribute please do I am open for any suggestion.

 In the future I wan't to add feature of the HUE Philips enviroment, so this suite can control all the light units in a house.
 Practical I learned that when the reach of the emmiter of the TPC300 gets bad the times that the light go ON and OFF are irregulair.
 In that case a amplifier of KaKu would be preferrable, this solved 2 days of debugging for me.